tenebrislab/LW_Documentation/docs/source/1_using/index.rst

 1. Export your .WALK.
 2. Test your file in LUX Walker.
 3. Send the .WALK file to your collaborator – they need a copy of LUX Walker.
-4. Open the file on both PC’s.
+4. Open the file on either PC’s.
 5. Enable Multi-User Mode.
 6. Click VR Mode icon.
+7. Open the file on the other PC.
+8. Enable Multi-User Mode.
+9. Click VR Mode icon.